 - Readers benefit from seeing your content multiple places

 - Readers need to scan it

 - You want to encourage repeat visits and familiarity with your content

-All educational content at Mailchimp relies heavily on content templates.
+All educational content relies heavily on content templates.
 We use templates for Technical Content, Integration Directory descriptions, marketing guides, and more.

 If you’re looking for a template for your structured content but can’t find one that meets your needs, you may want to create your own.
 There are 2 main ways to create a new template.